 You can find out more about different types of frost and ice here.

 Wind speed is another important factor.
-This is why you usually find that in winter, cloudy windy nights are usually mild and frost free, whereas clear calm nights are usually cold with the risk of frost.
+This is why you usually find that in winter, cloudy and windy nights are usually mild and frost free, whereas clear and calm nights are usually cold, with the risk of frost.

-In order to get frost or ice forming on surfaces you need to have a combination of low temperatures and moisture either in the air as vapour or on the ground as liquid water.
-When vapour turns directly to ice crystals on a surface this is the white, or hoar frost you see on grass and cars.
+To get frost or ice forming on surfaces you need to have a combination of low temperatures and moisture either in the air as vapour or on the ground as liquid water.
+When vapour turns directly to ice crystals on a surface this is the white, or hoar frost, you see on grass and cars.
 If liquid water on the ground freezes then ice forms.
-Hoar frost on ground can turn to ice when a car or pedestrian crush the crystals under foot.
-This slightly melt the crystal that then refreeze as ice.
+Hoar frost on the ground can turn to ice when a car or pedestrian crushes the crystals underfoot.
+This slightly melts the crystal that will then refreeze as ice.

 Due to the chaotic nature of the atmosphere, forecasting maximum and minimum temperature is a challenge.
 In the Met Office, we generate maximum and minimum temperature ranges for each day by running a range of weather models.
 This technique is known as an ensemble forecast.
 The maximum and minimum temperatures for the next five days are extracted from each weather model to produce a range of possible maximum and minimum temperature scenarios.